zr87/accent-folding/README.md

 # accent-folding

+### Key Features:

+- Accent-insensitive matching
+- Customizable highlight wrapping (can use any HTML tag)
+- Preserves original string formatting in the output
+- Handles various Unicode characters, including fullwidth ASCII
-It wraps string fragment in `<b>` html tag by default.
+- wraps string fragment in `<b>` html tag by default.

-You can use custom folding tag by adding the name of your tag as third parameter (2nd example).
+### Potential Use Cases:

+- Search functionality in applications where accents should be ignored
+- Highlighting matched terms in search results

+## Usage

 Install with npm: